 Did you ever take any career risks?

-[Luc Dardenne] Each time.
-I remember when we were in Cannes for the first time with “La Promesse” , shown at the Quinzaine des Réalisateurs, we were very pleased, but at the same time we were told, ‘Do you really think anyone will be interested in a film about this young boy, his father, the immigrants…’ But the critics responded in a very positive way, which made us very happy.
+[Luc Dardenne] We always do.
+I remember when we were in Cannes for the first time with “La Promesse” , shown at the Quinzaine des Réalisateurs, we were very pleased, but at the same time, they told us, ‘Do you really think anyone will be interested in a film about this young boy, his father, the immigrants…’ But the critics responded in a very positive way, which made us very happy.
 And later on, the audience also appreciated the film.

-[Jean-Pierre Dardenne] Well, at the time we realized it was nothing more than an Academy Award nomination, so you always have to wait and see.
+[Jean-Pierre Dardenne] Well, at the time, we realized it was nothing more than an Academy Award nomination, so you always have to wait and see.
 And it turned out to be Julianne Moore who won the Oscar [for “Still Alice”].
-We were not in Los Angeles at the time, but we were extremely delighted for Marion and for the film.
-“Deux jours, une nuit” told a rather simple story, it was made on a small scale, and she was absolutely magnificent when playing the role of Sandra: when she had to play a scene in which she was in pain, she really was in pain.
+We were not in Los Angeles at the time, but we were so delighted for Marion and for the film.
+“Deux jours, une nuit” told a rather simple story, it was made on a small scale, and her portrayal of Sandra was magnificent.
+If she had to play a scene when Sandra was in pain, Marion really was in pain.
 She got involved with this film after we had first met with her while shooting “De rouille et d’os” (2012, a.k.a.
-“Rust and Bone”) which we co-produced.
-This first and brief three-minute encouter in front of an elevator was like a coup de foudre cinématographique and right away, we had the mutual desire and enthusiasm to work together.
+“Rust and Bone”), which we co-produced.
+Our first and brief three-minute encouter in front of an elevator was like a coup de foudre cinématographique and right away, we had the mutual desire and enthusiasm to work together.